top of page

 • A lithium-ion thermal runaway fire is different from a “conventional fire”, in that it does not need oxygen to burn, and there is no current way of extinguishing a lithium-ion thermal runaway fire.
 This type of fire has to burn itself out, and depending on the magnitude, can take weeks.
 It can also appear to be out, but then reignite later.

-• This type of fire also creates toxic gases.
+• This type of fire creates deadly toxic gases.

 • There are more and more lithium-ion battery storage systems being implemented to store excess electricity, however, there are also more thermal runaway fires developing from these storage systems, in the US and globally.